 Reflecting our careful sourcing of seasonal ingredients, daily-changing dishes might include grilled rabbit, mustard sauce and smoked bacon; rib eye steak, chips and bone marrow butter; or pan roast chicken, braised lettuce, morels and peas.
 On Sundays, we offer a traditional roast, including beef, chicken, and a seven-hour, slow-roasted shoulder of lamb.
 A drinks list focuses on Old World wines, from Beaujolais to Rioja and Chianti, as well as classic cocktails and apéritifs.

 With tall windows, a beautifully ornate ceiling, and a collection of artworks, the dining room offers good food in comfortable surroundings.
-You can enjoy a preprandial at the marble-topped bar – or even dine there if the fancy takes you.
+You can enjoy a pre-prandial at the marble-topped bar – or even dine there if the fancy takes you.

-For reservations call 020 3960 9109, email firstname.lastname@example.org, or use the booking form below.
+For reservations call 020 3960 9109 or use the booking link below.
+For groups of 10+ for Sunday lunch, please ring us directly.

 Choose from our sample menus, or we can design something exactly to your liking — it could be a Champagne and canapé reception, a wine tasting, or any other idea you care to discuss with us.
-For a private viewing or to discuss dates, please contact us on 020 3960 9109 or email@example.com.
+For a private viewing or to discuss dates, please contact us on 020 3960 9109 or email us on firstname.lastname@example.org.

 European history buffs will know the Hero of Maida was one Sir John Stuart.
 In 1806 this rakish lieutenant-general crushed Napoleon’s seemingly invincible forces at the Battle of Maida in southern Italy.
 Four years later, an inn named in his honour opened on Edgware Road near the brand new Regent’s Canal.
 Within a short space of time, this leafy corner of London came to be known as Maida Vale after the local landmark.

 Our current building was opened in 1878 as the Shirland Hotel by widow Ann Wharton and her children Elizabeth, Edith and Thomas.
 A popular hostelry in Maida Vale, it was subsequently converted into a pub and quickly became a cornerstone of the local community.
 In 2016, a rent hike forced the landlords to close the pub’s doors despite fierce community opposition.
-We stepped in and with the swiftness of Sir John Stuart's battlefield manoeuvres secured it for future generations.
+We stepped in and with the swiftness of Sir John Stuart's battlefield manoeuvres secured it for future generations....